pedlefsen/hiv-founder-id/README.postprocessing_partitions.txt

+### This is for the partitions, for the main results see (first) README.postprocessing.txt.

+### First ensure you have done everything in README.preprocessing.txt (this one is not specific to the paritions).

+### And of course you need to run the code [TED, can you please make README.processing_partitions.txt like this one with how you created the partitions and the partitions results?]

 ## Assuming you've already done the prep in README.postprocessing.txt

 ### First we need to gather the identify_founders results.
 We do this using the postProcessIdentifyFounders.sh script, which essetntially just concatenates all of the identify_founders.tab files from the subdirectories, but retains only one header.